The landscape of Aotearoa is rich in natural resources, providing the ideal growing conditions for winemaking.

-Our vineyards are situated at the top of the South Island in the sun-soaked heart of Marlborough and on tribal land in the Moutere Hills region near Motueka.
+Our vineyards are situated at the top of the South Island in the Upper Awatere Valley, Marlborough and Upper Moutere, Nelson.

-An addition to our collection of beverages is a hand crafted cider from single varietal Fuji apples grown in our Motueka orchards.
+A recent addition to our range of wines is Tutū, a hand crafted cider from single varietal Fuji apples grown in our Motueka orchards.

 In Māori, being a ‘little Tutū’ is a colloquial term for being cheeky and mischievous.